 How soon will I get my money?

 Tax Year 2012 was the first year that IRS did not deposit refunds according to a weekly Refund Cycle, instead advising taxpayers to check the “Where’s My Refund?” link at www.irs.gov for an individualized refund deposit date.
-Tax Year 2018 refunds for simpler returns were generally faster than in previous years, often arriving in 5 to 7 business days.
+Last year’s refunds for simpler returns were generally faster than in the early years of efile, often arriving in 5 to 7 business days.
 More complex returns tended to adhere to the old standard of 8 to 15 days after acceptance.

 IRS support staff will not discuss the status of a refund unless it has gone beyond their 21-day published objective.